BeevMan/steam-game-linker/README.md

     Because people have leftover game keys from online stores and I hope this will make things look nice and not create much extra work on the users end when creating a trade post on reddit.

 Current State:
-Very slow, but will provide a list of games that had only one match with links to steam.
+Will provide a list of games that had only one match with links to steam.
 User input game names must be seperated by a linebreak.